M-Ashmitha/obj_det_using_ros/README.md

    And keep "models","protobuf" and "cob_perception_common" under one folder for simplicity.

 After installation you can add the code in models directory.

+Refer the sample output in this link: https://youtu.be/FlyQmr6EUUI